 Neumann’s intent was to establish an ideological and practical foundation for the existence of Diaspora Jewry in the aftermath of the emergence of a Jewish state, and to enable Diaspora Jews in general and American Zionists in particular to take an active part in building the state.
 Accordingly, he argued that this formulation of Jewish life was a product of the transformation of the Jewish People brought about by Herzl’s work.
-Neumann was familiar with Herzl’s writings and aware of the differences between his stated views and Herzl’s perspective, but evidently he believed that the importance of Herzl’s contribution to shaping the Jewish People stemmed not only from the Israel-focused aspects of his endeavor: The reverberations of the Herzlian revolution had led to deeply meaningful, long-term changes in the patterns of Jewish life worldwide and particularly within the American community, which in effect expropriated Herzlian ideology from Herzl and his successors.
+Neumann was familiar with Herzl’s writings and aware of the differences between his stated views and Herzl’s perspective, but evidently he believed that the importance of Herzl’s contribution to shaping the Jewish People stemmed not only from the Israel-focused aspects of his endeavor: the reverberations of the Herzlian revolution had led to deeply meaningful, long-term changes in the patterns of Jewish life worldwide and particularly within the American community, which in effect expropriated Herzlian ideology from Herzl and his successors.
 Although the consolidation of the American Jewish community and its formation of a relationship with the State of Israel were not part of Herzl’s vision, they were a product of his activity and ideology.
 Similar views are evident in the writings of the sociologist and historian Ben Halpern, a professor at Brandeis University whose writing and thinking were highly influential and reached beyond the relatively narrow confines of academia.
 Halpern argued that Herzl had ignored the fundamental problem of the continued existence of the Jewish Diaspora after the realization of a Jewish state.
 The possibility that significant sectors of the Jewish world would want to continue living a Jewish life in their countries of residence was a realistic one, even in Herzl’s time, and indeed became a reality after the Jewish state was established.
 Herzl’s avoidance of this issue forced his successors to develop an ideological and bureaucratic framework for the continued existence of Diaspora Jewry.
 That being so, according to Neumann, US Zionists would not accept being labelled as assistants whose role is merely to support Israel unconditionally; the State of Israel belongs not only to Israelis but to Jews the world over, and the interests of both groups must be reflected in the process of shaping the Jewish state.
 Silver and Neumann emphasized that Israel and the Jewish Diaspora are not two separate bodies, and as such American Zionists are fully entitled to take measures in Israel aimed at shaping the state in accordance with their worldview as American Zionists and citizens of the United States.
 The view presented by Silver and Neumann, using Herzl to justify intervention in the Israeli arena, was atypical for American Zionists and differed from that of their colleagues in the movement, such as Stephen Wise, who opposed American political and public activity in Israel and relied on the figure of Herzl only for the sake of positing an ideological justification for the existence of the American Jewish community and, more specifically, American Zionism.